Skip to main content

 Prerequisites

 In the guide, we assume that the Virtual Appliance is running on port 8000 of http://localhost.
 For more information on how to install and start the Virtual Appliance, please refer to the Virtual Appliance Installation guide.
-The technology requires a proper model and license to process any files.
+The technology requires a proper model and license in order to process any files.
 For more details on models and licenses see the Licensing section.

 Environment Setup